Is the Itch and Rash on your Scalp Dermatitis?

 • Best to treat any other rashes, particularly fungal infections, even though they may not seem to be related.

-Eucaderm Home Care Treatment Pack No3 will treat dermatitis conditions, and more info can be found in the Shop.
+Eucaderm Home Care Treatment Pack No3 will treat dermatitis conditions, and more info can be found in the Shop. and for your convenience here on this page.
+Just click Add to Basket and follow the links.
 Please note that this pack does not include the Scalp Stimulator, which would be unsuitable for anyone suffering with scalp problems such as dermatitis.

 Note: any of these products may be purchased individually.